Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Related Work and Background

-\textbf{Lossy compression for regular grid data} is broadly categorized by their reconstruction primitives~\cite{di2025survey}.
-For example, prediction-based methods, such as SZ family including SZ3~\cite{liang2022sz3} and cuSZp2~\cite{huang2024cuszp2}, use predictors (e.g., the Lorenzo predictor~\cite{ibarria2003out}) to estimate data values based on their neighbors, subsequently quantizing the residual error to satisfy strict $L_\infty$ guarantees.
+\textbf{Regular-grid compressors} are commonly categorized by their reconstruction primitives~\cite{di2025survey}.
+Prediction-based methods, such as the SZ family, including SZ3~\cite{liang2022sz3} and cuSZp2~\cite{huang2024cuszp2}, use predictors (e.g., the Lorenzo predictor~\cite{ibarria2003out}) to estimate data values based on their neighbors and quantize the residual error to satisfy strict $L_\infty$ guarantees.
 In contrast, transform-based methods, such as ZFP~\cite{lindstrom2014fixed}, employ block-based transforms to map data into sparse coefficients that are more amenable to compression.
 While these tools achieve high compression ratios for smooth, structured fields, they rely on the implicit spatial locality of grid indices.
 For irregular data, where index-level adjacency does not correspond to spatial proximity, these methods yield significantly degraded compression ratios.

+\textbf{Point-cloud compressors} such as Google Draco~\cite{draco}, MPEG G-PCC~\cite{gpcc}, and V-PCC~\cite{vpcc} exploit geometric structure through spatial partitioning, coordinate quantization, or projection-based representations.
+These codecs target sampled surfaces and scenes, where exact point identity and multiplicity are not always required.
+Their lossy modes may map multiple input points to the same reconstructed location, which is unsuitable when every simulation particle and its associated attributes must remain identifiable.